List of That Time I Got Reincarnated as a Slime episodes

 A second season was announced to be a split-cour anime, and the first half was scheduled to premiere in October 2020, but has been delayed to January 2021 due to COVID-19.
 The second half was also delayed from April to July 2021.
 The first half aired from January 12 to March 30, 2021, and the second half aired from July 6 to September 21, 2021.
 Eight Bit returned to animate the series, with the staff and cast members reprising their roles.

 A spin-off anime series based on the Slime Diaries: That Time I Got Reincarnated as a Slime manga was scheduled to premiere in January 2021 but was delayed to April 2021 due to COVID-19.
 The series aired from April 6 to June 22, 2021.
 Eight Bit also animated the series, with Yuji Ikuhara directing the series, Kotatsumikan writing the scripts, Risa Takai and Atsushi Irie as character designers, and R.O.N composing the music.

 A three-episode original net animation (ONA) series, titled Visions of Coleus, was announced on February 19, 2023, and premiered on November 1, 2023.
 The staff from the second season reprised their roles along with Toshizo Nemoto handling series composition.
 The opening theme song, "Hikaru Hanatsu", is performed by Takuma Terashima, while the ending theme song is performed by Miho Okasaki.

 A third season was announced in November 2022 and premiered on April 5, 2024, on the Friday Anime Night programming block on Nippon TV and its affiliates, as well as BS11.
 The staff from the second season and the Visions of Coleus ONA series are returning to reprise their roles.

 Following the airing of the third season's final episode, a fourth season was announced, along with a second film.
+The second film was released on February 27, 2026, while the fourth season was released on April 3, 2026.